 Turning 65 in September was a momentous life event for me.
 Birthday celebrations, my thoughts becoming more focused on retirement and my eligibility for Medicare.
 I was no longer eligible for my employer’s health savings account and I needed to sign up for Medicare to provide my medical insurance coverage.
 It is unbelievable the amount of mail solicitations that I received regarding Medicare supplemental insurance and related drug coverage insurance plans.
-In case you are in a similar position, I wanted to share some general knowledge about Medicare.
+In case you are in a similar position, I wanted to share some general knowledge about what you need to know for Medicare.

 Types of coverage